SK to Form 1 transition letter

 Each academic year brings new opportunities, challenges and experiences through which we endeavour to nurture your son’s growing sense of independence.
 In terms of the management of day-to-day life at school, student responsibility increases and parental responsibility decreases.
-Practically speaking, you’ll find teachers deal a little more directly with your son with each school year.
+Practically speaking, what you’ll find is that each school year teachers deal a little more directly with your son.
+While this looks different at each age, there are some intentional differences in his experiences and life at UCC.
 Here are some of the transitional changes as you son goes into Form 1, which ultimately all relate to student responsibility:

 Routines: As your son enters his Form 1 at the Prep, he’s familiar with general school routines.
 He’ll take on more of the responsibility to manage himself and his belongings with less adult assistance.
 His cubby will no longer be at the classroom door, but rather, in the cubby room downstairs.

-Teacher Relationships: The new year will bring new teachers, including a new form teacher.
+Teacher Relationships: The new year will bring new teachers including a new form teacher.
 There’ll be an adjustment period, perhaps even a longing for last year’s teacher.
 He’ll develop new, slightly different relationships with this year’s teachers.
 This is a normal, positive growth opportunity.
-There won’t be two teachers in the room at all times, reflecting your son’s improved self management skills.

 Work Management: Students are increasingly expected to manage their own work both in school and at home.
 The amount of homework increases slightly every year and is best completed by the student, with only careful and occasional help of parents.